arbal/awesome-stars/README.md

 - [nats-io/nats-server](https://github.com/nats-io/nats-server) - High-Performance server for NATS, the cloud native messaging system.
 - [google/cadvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
 - [gorilla/mux](https://github.com/gorilla/mux) - A powerful HTTP router and URL matcher for building Go web servers with 🦍
-- [gogo/protobuf](https://github.com/gogo/protobuf) - Protocol Buffers for Go with Gadgets
+- [gogo/protobuf](https://github.com/gogo/protobuf) - [Looking for new ownership] Protocol Buffers for Go with Gadgets
 - [moby/moby](https://github.com/moby/moby) - Moby Project - a collaborative project for the container ecosystem to assemble container-based systems
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.